DecraftedMC/DCDServback/README.md

 ## Repository Info
 DCDServback or in other words, Decrafted Server Backpacks is an updated fork of Servback by Octal-makes-code for 1.19 which adds server-sided backpacks, intended to be used for vanilla servers or servers utilizing PolyMC.

+**Assets are ARR, please ask me before using them in your projects.** - You don't have to ask me if you're running a Polymer/PolyMC server, after all you need a resource pack to be able to see anything.

 ## Dependencies
 Requires [NbtCrafting](https://modrinth.com/mod/nbt-crafting) mod